MicrosoftDocs/azure-dev-docs/articles/java/identity-new/includes/enable-java-servlet-webapp-authn-entra-id.md

 ## Running The Sample
 ### Build .war File Using Maven

-1. Navigate to the directory containing the pom.xml file for this sample (the same directory as this README), and run the following Maven command:
+1. Navigate to the directory containing the pom.xml file for this sample, and run the following Maven command:
     ```
     mvn clean package
     ```